-Congratulations!!
-It took much determination on your part to make and follow through with your decisions to have weight loss surgery.
+It took much determination on your part to make and follow through with your decision to have weight loss surgery.
 Remember, weight loss surgery provides a powerful tool for weight loss and will help you implement a healthy lifestyle.
 Here you will find examples of what your diet will look like immediately after your weight loss surgery procedure.
 Prepare ahead of time!
 Meal planning and food tracking will be a helpful habit to aid in your goals.

-Here are some examples of foods you can consume postoperative on days 2-3.
+Here are some examples of foods you can consume postoperative on days 2-3:

-*If you find it difficult to drink or have symptoms of nausea/vomiting, please call Rocky Mountain Associated Physicians (RMAP) at (801) 268-3800.
+*If you find it difficult to drink or have symptoms of nausea/vomiting, please call us at (801) 268-3800.

-Zero or Low Calorie Beverages
+Zero or Low-Calorie Beverages

-Zero or low calorie beverages can be consumed or added to your water on occasion.
-Some examples include; sugar-free crystal light, Mio and herbal teas.
+Zero or low-calorie beverages can be consumed or added to your water on occasion.
+Some examples include; sugar-free crystal light, Mio, and herbal teas.
 Remember, sugar-free and zero calorie additives are powerful appetite stimulants and will cause cravings for carbohydrates and sugary foods.
 Water is the beverage of choice; we encourage you to consume other beverages on a limited basis.

 Your meals will also include broth.
 This can be vegetable, chicken or beef flavored broth.
 Use broth and sugar-free Jell-O as meals, rather than snacking throughout the day.